tiancj/emesene/README.markdown

 * fix bug of send/recevice group messages
 * Support multiple accouts at the same time, and this may be the most usefull function for someone
+* invite(find/add friend's account), group management, file transfer, video support

 If anyone has the interest of developmenting QQ and Fetion protocol, please contact me.

+# China Fetion
+Besides of QQ, Fetion is used widely in China, because it can send messages to your friends' mobile phone, and there are some wonderfull projects that have already implemented its protocol, such as levin's openfetion, linux fetion(qt), etc. Intergrate fetion to emesene is underway.

 ## Useful links